 You need to improve your construction crew scheduling through consolidation, prediction, and real-time deployment.

 Scheduling is everything.
 You can’t effectively use your labor if it’s not there.
-As you take on more projects and hire more employees, you will need the right technology—otherwise, things will fall through the cracks.
+As you take on more projects and hire more construction workers, you will need the right technology—otherwise, things will fall through the cracks.

 You can track your crew time through paper timesheets, digital timesheets, apps, and GPS time clock technology.
 Some small contractors are still receiving employee timesheets in text messages—but that’s not the best solution.